Last updated: 20/02/2020

 If you wish to expand your knowledge when it comes to airlines, we recommend these 2 blog post of ours.
 Find out which are the most international airlines (by countries served) and the carriers with the most routes.

-The summary: These are the biggest European airlines by passengers transported
+These are the biggest European airlines for 2020 by passengers flown during 2019